 Introduction & Registration

-The course starts with introduction and registration at 13:15 (1:15 p.m.) on Thursday August 31, 2017 in room S311, above the University's main library (UB).
-Registration will be immediately followed by the first lecture of the course, concluding at 16 (4:00 p.m.).
+The course starts with introduction and registration at 10:15 on Wednesday, January 17, 2018 in room TA305, in the House of Technical Science.
+Registration will be followed by the first lecture of the course at 13.15.
 In the unfortunate circumstance that you miss this first meeting due to illness or otherwise, but still intend to take the course, please contact me by e-mail on or before that day.
 Workgroups will be assigned as quickly as possible after registration, so we must have a final understanding of who will be attending the course.

 If you have any problems or questions of an academic nature, you can email me at email@example.com.
-Unfortunately any "reply" to this welcome letter will not reach us.
 If you have questions or problems of an administrative nature, such as regarding your enrollment, you can email Katarina Lundqvist at firstname.lastname@example.org or you can call her at (+46) 090-786 88 28.
 Our offices are in the law department on the fifth floor of the Social Sciences building.

 Best regards and we look forward to meeting you,